dmbarbour/glas/docs/GlasProg.md

 * `(%assoc R1 R2 RegOps)` - this binds an implicit environment of registers named by an ordered pair of registers `(R1, R2)`.
 The primary use case is abstract data environments: an API can use per-client space between client-provided registers and hidden API registers.

 Metaprogramming:
-* `(%macro Builder)` - Builder must have type `Env -> Program`.
-The Program must be 0--1 arity, returns an an AST on the data stack, and deterministic up to Env (as `%an.det`).
-The Env provides compile-time effects such as loading files.
-The returned AST is evaluated in an empty environment.
-Further linking is handled by the macro context.
+* `(%macro Builder)` - Builder shall represent a deterministic program of 0--1 arity.
+This program must return a closed-term AST representation on the data stack.
+This returned AST is validated then replaces the macro node.
+Any further linking is handled by macro context.
+(See `%an.det` regarding determinism.)
-* `(%eval Adapter)` - pops an AST representation from the data stack, evaluates in an empty environment, then passes the result to Adapter of type `AST -> Program`.
-The resulting program may be verified, instrumented, and optimized in context, then is run.
+* `(%eval Adapter)` - pop a closed-term AST representation from the data stack, evaluate in an empty environment, validates, then passes to an Adapter of type `AST -> Program`.
+The resulting program may further be verified, instrumented, and optimized in context, then runs.
 In most cases, the AST argument must be static, i.e. `%an.eval.static` is default for glas systems.
 * *Note:* These primitives enable Programs to participate in metaprogramming.
 However, we can also support a lot of metaprogramming purely in the namespace layer without involving the Program type.

+Modularity:
+* `(%load Src)` - Load external resources at compile time.
+If the Src is malformed or unreachable, this diverges.
+The result is embedded data, which may be processed further via %macro.
+* `%src.*` - The Src type is abstract, via `%src.*` constructors that can verify some inputs.

+A compile-time loader.
+Resource may represent a file path, DVCS access, or  or other external .

+The loader returns arbitrary, structured data based on the given Source,.

+, typically as embedded data (`d:Data`) to be further processed by a

 ## Annotations